isomorphisms/economics/miscellany.md

 #### people who confuse "the stock market" with "the economy"

-Run, don't walk, away from these people. `XOM` is the largest component of the S&P with a market cap of __ (all 500 companies total __). [[source]]
+Run, don’t walk, away from these people. `XOM` is the largest component of the S&P with a market cap of __ (all 500 companies total __). [[source]]

 North Americans do invest preferentially in the NYSE and NASDAQ (cite).
 So for those with significant equity holdings [^remember this skews rich.
-Approximately top 20% [[cite]], although it's certainly possible for others to shop down in house price and stick money in the stock market.] their retirement savings / bequeathals / endowments will drop when the S&P drops.
+Approximately top 20% [[cite]], although it’s certainly possible for others to shop down in house price and stick money in the stock market.] their retirement savings / bequeathals / endowments will drop when the S&P drops.

 [[[ Are pension funds unbalanced in this way?
 I suspect not. cite.